 That’s it!
 You have a working LDAP server.
 You can show this with:

 If you have any issues, re-run the installer with verbose to help identify the cause:

 To make administration easier, we can indicate through a config how to connect to the directory server.
 This is a file called ~/.dsrc

 For remote administration a configuration is:

-# cat ~/.dsrc [localhost] uri = ldaps://localhost basedn = dc=example,dc=com binddn = cn=Directory Manager # You need to copy /etc/dirsrv/slapd-localhost/ca.crt to your host for this to work. # Then run /usr/bin/c_rehash /etc/openldap/certs tls_cacertdir = /etc/openldap/certs/
+# cat ~/.dsrc [localhost] uri = ldaps://<name of remote server> basedn = dc=example,dc=com binddn = cn=Directory Manager # You need to copy /etc/dirsrv/slapd-localhost/ca.crt to your host for this to work. # Then run /usr/bin/c_rehash /etc/openldap/certs tls_cacertdir = /etc/openldap/certs/

 For local instance administration (on the server), you want to use settings like: